LEGO® organism project, Vol. II: Arthropoda (excluding Hexapoda)

 Representative for: Decapoda.

-Lego trick, decapod* decor: I used lots of pieces I had to give the mantis shrimp its many leg.
+Lego trick, decapod decor: I used lots of different pieces I had to give the shrimp its many legs.
 There is not much to say on this subject.

 Centipede